 Night images are well-exposed and produce acceptable contrast.

-Reconyx states they receive a tiny number of warranty repair cases.
-This trust in their products could be the reason they offer a solid five-year warranty.
+Reconyx states they receive a tiny number of warranty repair cases for their cameras.
+This trust in their technology could be the reason they offer a solid five-year warranty.

 One thing to note about the HyperFire 2 HF2X is that it shines in the stills but not so much in video specs.

 The video is limited to 720p with audio and a maximum of 2 frames per second, and the maximum duration of the recorded clip is restricted to 10 seconds.

 The HF2X also shoots time-lapse videos and offers the ability to choose from 1 to 60 minutes intervals.
 You can also schedule the time-lapse videos by specifying the stop and the start time in the settings.

 The maximum ISO strength available from this model of cameras is 3200.

 The data storage types supported are the SD card as well as the faster SDHC and SDXC.
 It supports an SD card with a storage capacity of up to 512 GB.